 Nikhil is a Chartered Accountant and holds an MBA from the Imperial College, London.

-John's career has spanned the voluntary and statutory sectors including the Department of Health.
-Leonard Cheshire Disability and the Commission for Public Appointments.
-During this time he also held National Board level directorships of the Commission for Social Care Inspection (now part of the Care Quality Commission); the Charity Commission and the General Social Care Council.
+John's career has spanned the voluntary and statutory sectors including Leonard Cheshire Disability and the Commission for Public Appointments.
+During this time he also held a number of National Board level directorships of organisations such as the Charity Commission.